The Plaster of Thought-Walls (Translated)

 Dear Bangladesh,

 move forward.
-We were beside you, we are,
+We were by your side, we are,

 What can I do!
 I love you so!!